 - Choose Delete All and delete them from there to truly free up your device’s storage

 Just remember that when you use iCloud Photo Library and delete a photo or video from one device, it deletes that photo/video from on your other devices too

-iCloud is above all a syncing service, so it adds and removes all the photos and videos from each and every iDevice you sign into with the same Apple ID.
-That’s why it’s so important to save those photos and videos somewhere else first, before you delete them from ANY device.
+iCloud is above all a syncing service, so it adds and removes all the photos and videos from each and every iDevice you sign in to with the same Apple ID.
+That’s why it’s so important to save those photos and videos somewhere else first before you delete them from ANY device.

 Turn on Optimize iPhone Storage

-Another option, especially for folks that purchase iCloud Storage plans, is to keep smaller compressed version of photos on your device and store the full resolution versions on iCloud.
+Another option, especially for folks that purchase iCloud Storage plans, is to keep a smaller compressed version of photos on your device and store the full resolution versions on iCloud.
 Apple calls this optimizing storage and it’s easy to turn on.